Menu Toggle Software

 Measure Overview

 This measure proposes the following revisions to the mandatory control requirement section in the code (Section 130.1) and the associated acceptance test (NA 7.6 in the Reference Appendices).
 The proposed changes include both updates in the requirements and code language clean-up.
-Many of the proposed measures also bring the requirements in Title 24, Part 6 in better alignment with the national standards (ASHRAE 90.1) and other model codes (IECC).
+Many of the proposed measures also bring the requirements in Title 24, Part 6 into better alignment with the national standards (ASHRAE 90.1) and other model codes (IECC).
+The first five proposed changes would generate savings and may incur additional costs in implementing the updated requirements; therefore, a full CASE Report will be developed to demonstrate cost-effectiveness.
+The last proposed changes are code language cleanup and are not likely to result in additional savings or costs.
+Energy savings estimates and cost and cost-effectiveness analysis will not be performed for these three proposed changes as part of the CASE Report development.

-- Require manual overrides of daylight responsive controls to be timed or reset at the next ON cycle.
-The proposed measure would require overrides to daylight responsive controls to either have a set time limit or be canceled the next time the lights are turned on again after being turned off by manual switching, time-based controls, or occupant sensing controls.
+6. Require manual overrides of daylight responsive controls to be timed or reset at the next ON cycle.
+When the design of the lighting control system allows the daylight responsive control to be manually over ridden and increase lighting power above the control setpoint, the proposed measure would require this type of override to reset after a defined duration or be reset the next time the lights are turned on again after being turned off by manual switching, time-based controls, or occupant sensing controls.

-- Make the Alternate Partial Daylight Test the only test method for the Daylight Responsive Control Acceptance Test.
+7. Make the Alternate Partial Daylight Test the only test method for the Daylight Responsive Control Acceptance Test.
 This proposed measure would remove the Partial Daylight Test method and make the Alternate Partial Daylight Test the only test method.
-This simplify the acceptance test procedure and promote better compliance with the daylight responsive controls requirements.
+This simplifies the acceptance test procedure and promotes better compliance with the daylight responsive controls requirements.

 Provide Feedback